red5pro/red5-bcs-node/README.md

 **Returns:**

-Promise that resolves to a PubNub token string that grants access to:
+Promise that resolves to a token string that grants access to:
 - The specified channel with read/write permissions

 **Example:**